Wynnewood group to look at census

-"Making Sense of the Census" will be the program topic for the Wynnewood Historical Society during a program planned in March
+"Making Sense of the Census" will be the program topic for the Wynnewood Historical Society during a program planned in a few days.

 Nancy Calhoun, a staff member of the Oklahoma Historical Society Research Library, will present the why's, how's and where's as the group explores the U.S. Census and other forms.